mendix/docs/content/developerportal/collaborate/general-settings.md

 ### 4.1 Manage Users

-When you click **Manage Uses** on for your environment, you will see a page with a list of the current App Users you can remove or edit:
+When you click **Manage Users** on for your environment, you will see a page with a list of the current App Users you can remove or edit:

 {{% image_container width="450" %}}
 ![](attachments/general-settings/app-user-management-users.png)